Red-winged laughingthrush

 The red-winged laughingthrush (Trochalopteron formosum) is a bird species in the family Leiothrichidae.

 The plumage is mostly brown with large areas of red in the wings and tail.
 The crown and ear-coverts are grey with dark streaks and the throat is dark.
 The bill and feet are blackish.
-It has a loud, whistling song and is 27 to 28 centimetres long.
+It has a loud, whistling song and is 27 to 28 centimetres (11 inches) long.
 The red-tailed laughingthrush is similar but has a rufous crown and greyer back and breast.